chaunceygardiner/weewx-loopdata/README.md

 by the skin/report included with this extension.

-A WeeWX report is specified in the LoopData configuration (e.g., `WeatherBoardReport`).
+A WeeWX report is specified in the LoopData configuration (e.g., `LoopDataReport`).
 With this information, LoopData automatically converts all values to the units called for in the report and also formats all readings according to the report specification (unless `.raw` is specified, e.g., `day.barometer.max.raw`).
 Thus, it is simple to replace the reports